leozhangcs/leozhangcs.github.io/_pages/team.md

 ---

-I have a small group at Griffith, and I also remotely supervise research students.
+I am fortunate to work with a growing group of PhD students and visiting scholars at Griffith University.
+I have also had the pleasure of remotely supervising research students from other institutions.
 <!--
 Yanjun's two students
 -->